Kristina Eleanor Galura, MD

 Medicine as a career is a very special opportunity to connect with people in a meaningful way.
 As health providers, we use medical skills and knowledge, translating for families what may be difficult to grasp while actively listening and responding to what members need.
 A developmental-behavioral pediatrician uses a biopsychosocial lens to understand the complex interplay of physiologic, cognitive, environmental/social, adaptive, and behavioral factors on a child’s ability to function in day-to-day activities.
 By hearing your hopes and concerns, I hope we can work together to identify your child’s strengths, evaluate areas of challenge, and develop a plan to hone skills to improve these areas.
 Helping children with special needs is a privilege and seeing individuals make progress has been my greatest joy.
 It is an honor to be entrusted with your child's care as I strive to support the steps it takes to ensure our children and youth reach their full potential.

 How I thrive

 We all aspire to learn to keep balance in life, and I try to incorporate Kaiser Permanente’s philosophy of “total health” daily.
-I draw the greatest strength from spending time with people.
+I draw my greatest strength from spending time with people.
 I enjoy avidly learning about cultures (especially through food), travel, and activities where one can appreciate nature.
 Time with my family and friends feeds my heart, serving the community feeds my spirit, music soothes my soul, and dance as well as running keep my body strong.
-I am happiest spending quiet time with loved ones and with my shih-tzu, and try to practice daily gratitude.
+I am happiest spending quiet time with loved ones and with my Shih Tzu, and I try to practice daily gratitude.